Scope of the Tool Kit

 - Involve humans, either healthy volunteers and/or patients

-Information on how to comply with the Medicines for Human Use (Clinical Trials) Regulations, Human Tissue Acts and the laws surrounding data protection and confidentiality is provided elsewhere (in the MRC/DH Clinical Trials Tool Kit and the MRC Data and Tissues Tool Kit).
+Information on how to comply with the Medicines for Human Use (Clinical Trials) Regulations, Human Tissue Acts and the laws surrounding data protection and confidentiality is provided elsewhere (in the NIHR Clinical Trials Toolkit and the MRC Data and Tissues Tool Kit).
 The Experimental Medicine Tool Kit supports users in identifying relevant legal frameworks within the UK and directs them to further sources of information that provide practical help on how to comply with the law.
 The Experimental Medicine Tool Kit can, and should, be used in conjunction with these other sources of information where appropriate.

 The Tool Kit does not offer explicit advice as to the issues involved in conducting international experimental medicine studies.
 However, guidance is available from the MRC website.